husseinelkheshen/Blockchain-Ticket-Platform/README.md

 Additionally, a primitive version of a web application has been implemented, and can be accessed via a browser.
 Users can, if already registered in the system (at this point, registration can only be done through Django's admin interface, which is accessible at 128.135.203.173:8000/admin), login to the site.
 The authentication system is fully capable and implemented.
 The site recognizes that a user is signed in through a sessions framework.

+The html/css wireframes have been fully marked up for all pages that serve the stated goals of compeleting Upgrade Ticket, Generate Ticket Code, Buy, Ticket, with the exception of the Create and List ticket.
+Since have still yet to implement mass generation of ticket blocks and have yet to determine how we will streamline the process venues creating tickets from the website, we thought it best not to waste the time marking up a wireframe that probably wouldn't get used.
+Time was spent instead marking up the Account page for users since many of the design goals for the week focused on how to create tickets for users.
+The Logo has also been finalized, and a favicon for the website.

+The idea behind the CSS wireframes is that a home page will be required, which is what is found in 'index.html'.
+This homepage is incomplete as the explore feature will likely be implemented on it as well.
+An event page would be needed to buy tickets from, found in 'event_page.html', an actual ticket purchase confirmation page on 'purchase.html'.
+Wireframes for a login/resistration page in the form of 'login_register.html' and an account page on 'my_account.html' were provided as well.

 #### Back end
 On the back end, we have fully implemented the blockchain framework and currently have our transactions posting to two nodes (one held by the Event class, another held by the Venue class), though we are currently only using single-node validation.
 We will develop a three-point consensus mechanism in the second sprint, as planned.